cliffbekar/nflfastR-data/README.md

 Data are stored in the data folder, available as either compressed csv (.csv.gz) or .rds.

+**Note that the data come from two separate sources and all player IDs are inconsistent across the old (1999 - 2010) and new (2011 onward) formats.**

 ___

 ### Load data using R